This website is not intended for children aged under 18 years and we do not knowingly collect data relating to children aged under 18 years.

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

-Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
-In this case, we may have to cancel a service you have signed up for or purchased with us but we will notify you if this is the case at the time
+Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, or withdraw your consent at any given time, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
+In this case, we may have to cancel a service you have signed up for or purchased with us but we will notify you if this is the case at the time.

 We use different methods to collect data from and about you, as set out in table 3 below: